Close Menu

 CAN YOU RECEIVE SSD BENEFITS IF YOU ARE AN ALCOHOLIC OR DRUG ADDICT?

 Alcoholism and drug addiction are problems for many people.
-These addictions can result in mental or physical disability, but it can be difficult to win benefits unless you quit drinking or using drugs.
-To apply for Social Security benefits, go to Social Security’s website and apply online.
+These addictions can result in mental or physical disability.
+But, it can be difficult to win benefits unless you quit drinking or using drugs.
+To file an application for Social Security disability benefits, go to Social Security’s website and apply online.

 Over the years, SSA’s laws regarding alcohol and drugs have changed.
 In 1996, the SSA changed the law about on drug addiction and alcoholism in Social Security cases.
 Prior to that time, you could get benefits if alcoholism or drug addiction kept you from working.